hdmi/ProceduralWallpapers/README.md

 - Make this todo document the README of the git repository
 - Get random palette from the current loaded set
 - Circle Wallpapers
+- Shift color in palette in arcs wallpaper

 # DONE
 - Create github repository for the TFM